sneppy/vue-pony/README.md

 The request returns an empty response (simply return `204 NO CONTENT`).

-Unlike many other methods, `_delete` returns a promise that resolves once the request is fullfilled (or throw an error if necessary):
+Unlike other methods, `_delete` returns a promise that resolves once the request is fullfilled (or throw an error if necessary):

 ```javascript
 try